MajedElwardy/SSV360/Seated_viewing_ACR_SSV360/README.md

 ## Participants order

-The participant ordered in our paper in the same order as the seated viewing as follows:
+The participants ordered in our paper in the same order as the seated viewing as follows:

 ```
 P001 —> Participant 1